ElLicho007/GCP-Lateral-Movement-Detector/README.md

 It based on the misconfiguration of a vm instance configured with the default service account and all cloud api access scope.

-The script uses the user's GCP login account.

 Deploying vms instances with permissive permissions of the default service account is a bad practice and should be avoided at all times.

 Review the output to eliminate this misconfiguration and stay safe!